AmirMotefaker/Football-Data-Analysis/EPL-Data for Teams-Players Understat (2014-2019)/README.md

 # EPL-Data for Teams-Players Understat (2014-2019)

-This repository holds the relevant understat.com data for all seasons from 2014- present for all the players and teams they play for.
-The data available is for English Premier League only.
-As those were the only data I needed for a separate project I am doing.
-Regardless, if anybody needs data for other leagues as well, raise an issue, I will try to add them as well.
-Once the season starts I will update the data after each gameweek.
+This repository holds the relevant understat.com data for all seasons from 2014- the present for all the players and teams they play for.
+The data available is for English Premier League.